-There were 1,755 STRs by funds transfer service providers from 2013 to 2015.
+There were 1,931 STRs by funds transfer service providers from 2014 to 2016.
 Among cases exampled in "List of Reference Cases of Suspicious Transactions", major ones (and the number of reports) are as follows.

-- Transactions that deposits or withdrawals (including trade of securities, remittance, and currency exchange) are made in a huge amount of cash or a check, especially transactions with high value which are not proportionate to the customer's income or assets, or transactions that deposits or withdrawals dare to be made in cash although use of remittance or cashier's check seems to be reasonable (412 reports, 23.5%) - Transactions having unnatural aspects or conducted in unnatural frequency considering the purpose of the transactions, occupation or business of the client, etc. (220 reports, 12.5%) - Remittances originated from cash or checks which are conducted frequently in a short period and large in total (including a case where some of the remittances are slightly below the threshold) (142 reports, 8.1%) - Transactions related to customers who provide information suspected to be false or obscure information when remitting to foreign countries (104 reports, 5.9%)
+- Transactions that deposits or withdrawals (including trade of securities, remittance, and currency exchange) are made in a huge amount of cash or a check, especially transactions with high value which are not proportionate to the customer's income or assets, or transactions that deposits or withdrawals dare to be made in cash although use of remittance or cashier's check seems to be reasonable (374 reports, 19.4%) - Transactions having unnatural aspects or conducted in unnatural frequency considering the purpose of the transactions, occupation or business of the client, etc. (276 reports, 14.3%) - Remittances originated from cash or checks which are conducted frequently in a short period and large in total (including a case where some of the remittances are slightly below the threshold) (106 reports, 5.5%) - Transactions related to accounts to which many people frequently transfer money, especially cases where a huge amount of money is remitted or withdrawn from the account right after money is transferred in (53 reports, 2.7%)